 This nine-clip series shows some of the best scenes from the original film.
 If you haven’t seen it, there’s a lot of cool action and food for thought to check out!

 However, the very first clip there starts just after Sarah’s favorite line, about the splinter in your mind.
 She was adamant that we needed to include that too!
 You can check that out here.

 - What is “reality”?
 While most of us can be pretty sure we’re not living in an entirely fabricated “Matrix” world, what about the special effects in the movies above?
 What about Photoshopped celebrity pictures?
 Where are we kind of intersecting with a reality that isn’t quite what it seems?
 This topic fascinates me.

-- What are the religious implications of The Matrix?
-If you’ve seen The Matrix, you know there are a lot of religious references and parallels in it, both to Christianity and to other religions like Buddhism.
+- What are the comparative religious influences of The Matrix?
+If you’ve seen The Matrix, you know there are a lot of religious references and parallels in it, to Christianity, Buddhism and more.
 Can you spot some of these references?
 Do you know where they come from?
 Sarah has been reading about some of the problems inherent in the religious structure in The Matrix, where Neo is worshipped as a savior, as “The One.”
-But it makes you think about our desire as humans, especially during bad times, to have a Messiah or a savior or a deliverer who will take away all their problems.
+But it makes you think about our desire as humans, especially during bad times, to have a savior figure or a deliverer who will take away all their problems.

 - What are the splinters in your mind?
 What are those things that you know but you can’t quite grasp or explain?
 Sarah’s example is that Neo, when he’s “Mr. Anderson” in the Matrix, is able to grasp the idea of the Matrix, even without being outside of it.
 I think all of us have things like this – things we “just know” or grasp or feel intuitively that go beyond rational thought.
 Some of them are good understandings, and some of these “splinters” are bad, like things we know just aren’t right but can’t quite figure out why.
 But if you can identify them, it’s a way to take that splinter out, as Sarah put it.